Top of the page

 Children with Down syndrome may share similar features, such as almond-shaped eyes that tilt upward.
 They usually learn to talk later than other children and have some intellectual disability.
 Some children may also have certain health issues, such as a heart or breathing problem.

 While you are pregnant, an ultrasound and a blood test can show if your baby may be at risk for Down syndrome.
 Other tests can show if your baby has Down syndrome.
 These include chorionic villus sampling and amniocentesis.
-A baby can be diagnosed after birth based on a physical examination.
+A baby can be diagnosed after birth based on a physical exam.

 Your doctor will make a treatment plan that meets your child's needs.